CENTRAL KERALA – 12 BUCKET LIST EXPERIENCES

 A Houseboat is a house that floats and floats on water like a boat.
 The size of these houseboats is amazing.
 Usually, these houseboats include 3-4 bedrooms with attached bathroom + a kitchen + a living room.

-Here you can get houseboat experiences at extremely reasonable rates.
+Here you can get houseboat experiences in Kerala at extremely reasonable rates.
 Rental prices are based on the number of rooms and the type of cabin — A/C or non-A/C. There are also daily boat cruises offered for those travelling alone.

 At Kolukkumalai, see the Sun enter a Lion’s mouth